CGV Cinemas Indonesia

 PT Graha Layar Prima Tbk (d/b/a CGV Cinemas Indonesia; formerly BlitzMegaplex from 2006–2015 and CGV Blitz from 2015–2017) is a cinema chain in Indonesia.
 The chain was founded as BlitzMegaplex in October 2006.
-Today, it operates over 72 cinemas with 411 screens across 34 cities in Indonesia.
+It operates over 71 cinemas, with 408 screens across 34 cities in Indonesia.

 History

 As BlitzMegaplex

-BlitzMegaplex opened its first location in Paris Van Java, Bandung, Indonesia on 16 October 2006.
-Seven further locations have been built, including Bekasi Cyber Park, which was opened on 3 June 2011.
-In September 2012, BlitzMegaplex opened its first location outside Java in Plaza Balikpapan.
-It was also the first location which using brand Blitz Theater, follows with other locations such as Kepri Mall, Harbour Bay, Bandara City Mall, and Grand Galaxy Park.
+BlitzMegaplex opened its first location in the Paris Van Java shopping mall, Bandung, Indonesia, on 16 October 2006.
+Seven more locations have been built, including one in Bekasi Cyber Park, which was opened on 3 June 2011.
+In September 2012, BlitzMegaplex opened its first location outside Java, in the Plaza Balikpapan shopping center in Balikpapan.
+This location was also the first location to use the Blitz Theater brand, later adopted by other locations such as those in Kepri Mall, Harbour Bay, Bandara City Mall, and Grand Galaxy Park.

 CJ CGV's involvement

 Minority ownership

-In 2013, there was a rumor that Korean cinema chain, CJ CGV, supposedly bought BlitzMegaplex shares, something which was denied later on as it was illegal to do so under Indonesian law because the company was still on Indonesia's Daftar Negatif Investasi (DNI) or the negative investment list.
-The evidence pointed on Koreans connected to CJ CGV being on the company's board before its IPO in since 2013.
+In 2013, there was a rumor that the Korean cinema chain CJ CGV bought BlitzMegaplex shares, something which was denied later on since it was illegal to do so under Indonesian law; this is because CJ CGV was still on Indonesia's Daftar Negatif Investasi (DNI) list, or negative investment list.
+The evidence pointed to Koreans connected to CJ CGV being on the company's board before its IPO in 2013.

-The company went public in the Indonesia Stock Exchange on 10 April 2014.
+The company went public on the Indonesia Stock Exchange on 10 April, 2014.
 However, CJ CGV already owned several shares of the company a month before the IPO.
-In August 2015, it was then rebranded all of its locations into CGV Cinemas.
+In August 2015, the company then rebranded all of its locations into CGV Cinemas.
 Its first location with the brand CGV Blitz was Miko Mall, Bandung.

 As of November 2015, CJ CGV owned about 14% of Blitz.

 Majority ownership

-In late 2016, CJ CGV increased its share to 51% of the company, thus CJ CGV becoming the majority shareholder of the company.
+In late 2016, CJ CGV increased its share of the company to 51%, thus becoming the majority shareholder of the company.
 The company underwent another rebrand to its current name, CGV Cinemas, in 2017.

 Closed Sites

 In 2018, Blitz Theater Grand Galaxy Park was replaced by Flix Cinema, another cinema chain by Agung Sedayu Group.
-In February 2020, its location in Mall of Indonesia was replaced too by Flix Cinema, as both malls are owned by Agung Sedayu Group, the same company which owns Flix Cinema.
-Due to COVID-19 pandemic, its location in Kepri Mall is closed until now.
-And two other locations: Harbour Bay and Daya Grand Square is closed due to both malls have ceased.
-In 2024, two other locations: Bandara City Mall and Grand Kawanua Manado is closed due to low occupancy.
-Site in Bandara City Mall was replaced by Cinema XXI in February 2025.
+In February 2020, its location in Mall of Indonesia was also replaced by Flix Cinema, as both malls are owned by Agung Sedayu Group, the same company which owns Flix Cinema.
+Due to the COVID-19 pandemic, its location in Kepri Mall remains closed to the present day.
+Two other locations—Harbour Bay and Daya Grand Square—are closed because the malls they occupied ceased to exist.
+In 2024, two additional locations, Bandara City Mall and Grand Kawanua Manado, closed due to low occupancy.
+The theatre site in Bandara City Mall was acquired by Cinema XXI in February 2025, while the theatre site in Kepri Mall, which rebranded to K Square Batam, was acquired by Cinépolis in December 2025.
+In August 2026, another location, Studio Pekanbaru, closed because the mall it occupied ceased to exist.